fpereiro/astack/readme.md

 > "Callbacks are merely the continuation of control flow by other means." -- Carl von Clausewitz

-aStack is a Javascript tool for writing asynchronous functions almost as if they were synchronous.
+aStack is a tool for writing asynchronous functions almost as if they were synchronous, using plain javascript and no dependencies.

 aStack strives to be the simplest solution to the [async problem](https://github.com/fpereiro/astack#the-async-problem).
 I confronted this problem when writing a [Javascript toolset for devops](https://github.com/fpereiro/kaboot), where I needed to execute asynchronous functions in varying order. aStack emerged from that need.